NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

 #.
 First **find** a tested and working DL model that does something *similar*
    to what the data scientist or ML engineer wants to do.
-To assist with this stage, we've already provided several :doc:`genre-validation` examples organized by framework and what we call *Genre of Deep Learning*.
+To assist with this stage, we've already provided several :doc:`validation` examples organized by framework and what we call *Genre of Deep Learning*.
 #.
 Next, **replicate** that result using well-known datasets to confirm that the
    model does indeed work.
 To assist wtih this stage, we've released several